vbigot-juloux/ane-research-humanities/index.md

 technical background or familiarity with the ancient cultures.</em> <a href="">Read more...</a>
        </li>

 <li style="padding-top: 12px; text-align: justify; text-justify: inter-word;"><span style="color:#b30000; font-size: 14px">&#8702;</span> Preliminary entitled: “CyberResearch on the Ancient Near East and Neighboring Regions (vol. 2).
-Evaluating new tools and methods for Archaeological Data, Objects, Texts, and Digital Archiving,” co-editors, Vanessa Bigot Juloux, Terhi Nurmikko Fuller, and Sveta Matskevich.
+Evaluating new tools and methods for Archaeological Data, Objects, Texts, and Digital Archiving,” co-editors, Vanessa Bigot Juloux, Terhi Nurmikko-Fuller, and Sveta Matskevich.
 </li>
 </ul>